Your Whiplash Compensation Claim

 Road accidents often cause whiplash.
 However, it also may be caused by other kinds of accidents when your neck is jolted suddenly.
 We might be able to assist you with making a compensation claim if over the past three years you have suffered from whiplash that someone else caused.

-Your compensation can help you with covering costs of medical treatment, taking time off from work and other things that impact your family and life.
+Your compensation can help you with covering payments for medical treatment, taking time off from work and other things that impact your family and life.

 The best thing that you can do to determine whether or not you can make a claim is to contact us at 0808 164 9153.
 We have more than 20 years of experience, and on your first call we can tell you whether or not we believe you will be able to make a claim.

-If you aren’t ready yet to give us a call, you can use our claims checker which will ask you some simple questions to tell you whether or not you can make a claim.
+If you aren’t ready yet to give us a call, you can use our claims checker which will ask you some simple questions to tell you whether or not you can make a claim for whiplash.

 If you suffered a sudden jolt to your neck or were involved in a car accident, then you may have whiplash.